stakeordie/SecretWebsiteV2/content/ecosystem/overview.md

 ### Contributors

-Use the following Secret Network block explorers for staking, governance proposals, viewing transactions and active validators, and much more.
+Secret Network is made possible by a range of decentralized contributors that make Secret Network what it is today.
+This includes developers, validators, wallet and tool creators, funds, and more.
+All of these contributors have played a key role in the success of Secret Network!

 </block>